 The most common type of prepaid card is also an open-loop card, meaning that it is affiliated with one of the networks – American Express, Visa, Mastercard or Discover.
 This affiliation allows you to use the prepaid card at any of the retailers that accept the logo on the front of the card.

 One of the conveniences of prepaid cards is that they are available almost anywhere, from grocery stores to gas stations.
-Here are the more popular places to buy them:

 Are prepaid cards safe?

 Prepaid cards are not credit cards, but they still have protections.
 Prepaid cards in a payment network such as Mastercard or Visa might enjoy zero liability protections, as in the case of the Gloss Prepaid Visa RushCard.